-We have implemented, and are continuing to implement, measures designed to improve internal control over financial reporting to remediate the control deficiencies that led to our material weaknesses.
-We have hired qualified personnel with appropriate expertise to perform specific functions and ensure adequate segregation of key duties and responsibilities.
-We continue to design and implement improved policies, processes and internal controls, including senior management review and audit committee oversight.
+We have implemented, and are continuing to implement, measures designed to improve internal control over financial reporting to remediate the control deficiencies that led to our material weaknesses by, among other things, hiring qualified personnel with appropriate expertise to perform specific functions and ensure adequate segregation of key duties and responsibilities, and designing and implementing improved policies, processes and internal controls, including ongoing senior management review and audit committee oversight.
 Further, we have implemented new financial systems to improve segregation of duties and controls and reliability of system generated data.